kylerjohnston/muumu.us/_posts/2020-09-06-building-a-public-tiddlywiki.md

 ## Introduction

-For the past few weeks, in my free time, I've been working on [public-notes.muumu.us](https://public-notes.muumu.us).
+For the past few weeks, in my free time, I've been working on public-notes.muumu.us[^1].

 The goal of this project is to create a public digital repository for all of my knowledge --- project notes, one-off thoughts, bookmarks, lists of books I've read or want to read, etc. Something like a digital [commonplace book](https://en.wikipedia.org/wiki/Commonplace_book).
-I see it as both a productivity hack (a great way to take and find notes) and a literary project.<sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup>
+I see it as both a productivity hack (a great way to take and find notes) and a literary project[^2].

 I evaluated many software options for the project and ultimately ended up choosing [TiddlyWiki](https://tiddlywiki.com/) because:

 -   It's open source, and I can host it myself;
 -   Its interface and organizational model privilege the individual *note*, compared to the category-first model of basically all other wiki software;
--   David Gifford's [Stroll](https://giffmex.org/stroll/stroll.html) plugin gives it backlinks and transclusions to make an experience which closely resembles [Roam](https://roamresearch.com/), which would probably have been my choice for a platform if it was open source and could be self-hosted.<sup><a id="fnr.2" class="footref" href="#fn.2">2</a></sup>
+-   David Gifford's [Stroll](https://giffmex.org/stroll/stroll.html) plugin gives it backlinks and transclusions to make an experience which closely resembles [Roam](https://roamresearch.com/), which would probably have been my choice for a platform if it was open source and could be self-hosted[^3].

 In the rest of this post I'll describe the several approaches I took to implement this public TiddlyWiki, the final solution I ended up implementing, and my thoughts on where the site will go from here.